 The Regina Plains Museum offers School Programs that highlight the power of the past to shape the present.

 All Programs are designed to connect with the Saskatchewan Education curriculum.
 To reach as many teachers and school children as possible, the museum offers Museum Visits and Learning Kits.
+We thank Chvker Jewelry for their creative contribution to program, which allows us to reach a younger demographic.

 Teachers’ Information Package